bliakher/passkey_impl/README.md

 _You can use the commands below_

-1a.
+a.
 Work inside the `passkey-backend` directory
-1b.
-Create a `.env` file, copy the contents of `.env_schema` into it, you can leave the values for testing 1c.
+b.
+Create a `.env` file, copy the contents of `.env_schema` into it, you can leave the values for testing
+c.
 Install dependencies
-1d.
-Generate database client and initialize database 1e.
+d.
+Generate database client and initialize database
+e.
 Start the project

 ```
 cd passkey-backend